-LEGEND 937-41 Bourbon St. was the Lafitte brothers’ blacksmith shop where they as privateers also fenced their seized goods, and there were underground tunnels from the shop to the river for transporting the goods.
-The bar currently operating out of the building is the oldest in the United States.
+LEGEND A popular New Orleans legend describes 937-41 Bourbon St. as the Lafitte brothers’ blacksmith shop, where they as privateers also fenced their seized goods, and there were underground tunnels from the shop to the river for transporting the goods.
+But is this story true?

-FACT Exactly when 941 Bourbon St. was constructed is unclear, but it does date to the Spanish Colonial period.
-The cottage was built for carpenter Bartholomie Robert’s family who owned the site from 1773 to 1833.
+FACT Exactly when 941 Bourbon St. was constructed is unclear, but it does date to the Spanish Colonial period of New Orleans’ history.
+The cottage was built for carpenter Bartholomie Robert’s family, who owned the site from 1773 to 1833.
 Robert’s estate mentions a small house here in 1781.

-In article in the New Orleans Delta in 1849 interviewed a friend of Jean Lafitte who said that Lafitte was born in Bordeaux and worked as a blacksmith and kept a little shop for some time on the levee.
+In an 1849 article, the New Orleans Delta interviewed a friend of Jean Lafitte who said that Lafitte was born in Bordeaux and worked as a blacksmith and kept a little shop for some time on the levee.

 By 1883, the legend was in place when Lafcadio Hearn referred to 941 Bourbon St. as “the famed smithy of the Brothers Lafitte.”
 The 1885 “Historical Sketch Book and Guide to New Orleans” repeated the claim.